top of page

 Discover more about Monica here:

-When I first conceived of Disassembling A Dancer as a chapbook, I asked Lindsay Beal, a Victoria-based visual artist whose art I deeply admired, to envision a prototype with me.
-After reading and re-reading the manuscript, Lindsay created several pieces of absolutely gorgeous visual art based on my character and her story.
+When I first conceived of Disassembling A Dancer as a chapbook, I asked Lindsay Beal, a Victoria-based visual artist, to envision a prototype with me.
+After reading and re-reading the manuscript, Lindsay responded with visual art based on my character and her story.
 Lindsay then crafted my narrative-in-poetry into a book housed in a handmade satin-lined wooden box.
 Each richly textured page had to be removed, unfolded, and carefully handled in order to engage with the content, thus creating a physical experience of "disassembling", where the art appreciator's own body became part of the tactile journey.
 It was an astonishing objet d'art, a treasure to hold and disassemble.

 Although the poetry and art was accepted by JackPine Press, the work was not completed due to personal circumstances.
 Fortunately, Diana Hayes of Raven Chapbooks, and book designer, Patricia Walker, were both keen to include two of Lindsay's beautiful pieces of work.